jintonic/gears/README.md

   * [ROOT](#root) TTree format (default, no ROOT installation is needed)
     * Build-in data compression, well suitable for large data processing
     * Fast access to independent data members
-    * Flat tree (no nested branches or arrays) with short leave names
+    * Flat tree (no nested branches or arrays) with short leaf names
       * Easy to use in TTree::Draw
       * No need to load extra library to open
   * HDF5, universal data format, easy to read by different tools